1st Battalion 22nd Infantry

 He has gathered many curios in his travels.
 He is erect and soldierly in his bearing, and physically pretty well preserved.

-His service in the Confederate States Army is of historical significance.
+The service of Charles W. Temple in the Confederate States Army is of historical significance.

 He joined the CSA in July 1861, as part of LT Colonel Charles Dreux's 1st Battalion Louisiana Volunteers.